 J.T.
-Thiesen is in his first season as an assistant coach at Azusa Pacific, working primarily with Cougar athletes in the horizontal jumps.
+Thiesen is in his second season as an assistant coach at Azusa Pacific, working primarily with Cougar athletes in the horizontal jumps.

 Prior to his current assignment, Thiesen had coached at Fresno Pacific starting in 1998, where he coached the sprints, hurdles, jumps, and multi events.
 Athletes under his tutelage broke 32 of the 42 indoor and outdoor school records in their events, and he coached nine individual national champions and 64 NAIA All-Americans.
 Thiesen helped guide triple jumper Ethan DeJongh, the 2011 NAIA Outdoor Track and Field Nationals Most Outstanding Performer, to qualify for the 2012 U.S. Olympic Trials in the triple jump.